 Challenges in Development of Laser Weapons

-Laser weapons have to overcome challenges such as cost, size, thermal management, stability, and power requirements for a laser weapon to be practical.
+Laser weapons have to overcome many challenges such as cost, size, thermal management, stability, and power requirements for a laser weapon to become operational.
 Dirt, dust, wind, clouds, rain, and inclement weather can also hamper a laser’s range.

 Subrata Ghoshroy of MIT’s Science, Technology and Global Security Working Group wrote in the Bulletin of Atomic Scientists: Any weapon that relies upon light traveling through the atmosphere runs into the problems of dust, humidity, and fog—features which absorb and scatter the laser energy.
 In addition, atmospheric distortions such as turbulence can deflect a beam of light.
 And at the same time that the photons in a laser’s beam must overcome all of these obstacles, they must also stay focused in a tight column and keep advancing forward without diminishing in power.
 Meanwhile, the user of the laser weapon must account for the movement of the target, the movement of the firing platform, and any decoys, dummies, or multiple war warheads that the enemy throws up.

 The development of laser weapons requires many critical technologies, first is development of lasers capable of generating powers in kilowatts to megawatts range to be able to produce useful damage effects on the target.
 For instance to destroy anti-ship cruise missiles would require a beam of 500 kilowatts and demand megawatts of power.